dinaypatil-web/smartfinhub/docs/prd.md

   - Current outstanding principal balance
   - Interest rate and payment schedule
 - Accrued interest displayed on dashboard and loan account detail page
-- **Edit EMI History**: User can add, edit, or delete historical EMI payment records at any time\n- User can modify principal and interest breakdown for any EMI payment record
+- **Edit EMI History**: User can add, edit, or delete historical EMI payment records at any time
+- User can modify principal and interest breakdown for any EMI payment record
 - System recalculates principal/interest breakdown and accrued interest automatically when EMI history is modified
-- **Automatic Monthly Interest Calculation and Addition**: On the EMI due day of each month, system automatically:
-  - Calculates interest for the month based on outstanding principal balance and all transactions in loan account during the month
+- **Automatic Monthly Interest Calculation and Addition**: On the EMI due day of each month, system automatically:\n  - Calculates interest for the month based on outstanding principal balance and all transactions in loan account during the month
   - Considers all payments, additional payments, and principal adjustments made during the month
-  - Adds calculated monthly interest amount to the loan account balance\n  - Records interest addition as a system-generated transaction in loan account statement
+  - Adds calculated monthly interest amount to the loan account balance
+  - Records interest addition as a system-generated transaction in loan account statement
   - Updates total accrued interest on dashboard and loan account detail page
 - Sends notification to user about monthly interest addition
 - Interest calculation uses daily balance method considering all intra-month transactions
-- System maintains complete audit trail of all automatic interest additions\n
+- System maintains complete audit trail of all automatic interest additions

 #### 2.2.5 Floating Interest Rate Management
 - Record all interest rate changes from loan inception to current date
-- User can update floating interest rate at any time\n- System maintains complete historical record of rate changes
+- User can update floating interest rate at any time
+- System maintains complete historical record of rate changes
 - Auto-calculate total accrued interest till date
 - Display accrued interest on dashboard and account detail page
 - Chart visualization showing floating interest rate history over time
 - **EMI Recalculation on Rate Change**: When floating interest rate is updated, system recalculates principal and interest components for all subsequent EMI payments
-- Updated interest breakdown reflected in loan account statement
-- Automatic monthly interest calculation uses current applicable interest rate
+- Updated interest breakdown reflected in loan account statement\n- Automatic monthly interest calculation uses current applicable interest rate
 \n#### 2.2.6 Data Security
-- **End-to-End Encryption**: All user data encrypted in database using industry-standard encryption algorithms
+- **End-to-End Encryption**: All user data encrypted in database using industry-standard AES-256 encryption algorithm
-- **Zero-Knowledge Architecture**: Application creator and administrators have no access to decrypted user data
+- **Zero-Knowledge Architecture**: Application creator, administrators, and database administrators have no access to decrypted user data
-- **Client-Side Encryption**: User data encrypted on client side before transmission to server
+- **Client-Side Encryption**: All user data encrypted on client side before transmission to server
-- **User-Specific Encryption Keys**: Each user's data encrypted with unique encryption key derived from user credentials
+- **User-Specific Encryption Keys**: Each user's data encrypted with unique encryption key derived from user credentials using PBKDF2 key derivation function
-- Encryption keys never stored on server in plain text
+- Encryption keys never stored on server in plain text or recoverable form
+- **Comprehensive Data Encryption**: All user data stored in encrypted form including:
+  - User profile information (name, email, contact details, preferences)
-- Bank account numbers encrypted in database
+  - Bank account numbers and account details
-- Credit card numbers encrypted in database
+  - Credit card numbers and credit card details
-- Loan account numbers encrypted in database
+  - Loan account numbers and loan details
+  - All transaction records (income, expenses, transfers, payments)
-- Transaction details encrypted in database
+  - Transaction descriptions and notes
-- Personal information encrypted in database
-- Budget data encrypted in database
+  - Budget data and budget categories
-- Account balances encrypted in database
+  - Account balances (current and historical)
+  - EMI payment history and breakdowns
+  - Interest rate history\n  - Financial reports and analytics data
+  - User settings and preferences
-- All financial data encrypted at rest and in transit
+  - Session data and activity logs
-- Account data accessible only by authenticated account owner with valid decryption credentials
+- **Encryption at Rest**: All data encrypted in database storage\n- **Encryption in Transit**: All data transmission between client and server protected by TLS/SSL encryption
+- **Secure Key Management**: Encryption keys derived from user password and never stored on server
+- User password hashed using bcrypt before storage
-- **Data Privacy Guarantee**: System architecture ensures that even database administrators and application developers cannot access or view user's financial information
+- **Data Privacy Guarantee**: System architecture ensures that even database administrators, application developers, and hosting providers cannot access or view user's financial information in decrypted form
+- **No Backdoor Access**: No master key or backdoor mechanism exists to decrypt user data without user credentials
+- **Secure Session Management**: User sessions encrypted and protected against hijacking
+- **Automatic Logout**: Sessions automatically expire after period of inactivity
+- **Data Isolation**: Each user's encrypted data completely isolated from other users\n- **Audit Trail Encryption**: All system logs and audit trails encrypted to protect user activity information

-\n#### 2.2.7 Account Modification\n- Edit any account information at any time
+#### 2.2.7 Account Modification\n- Edit any account information at any time
 - Delete accounts with user confirmation
 \n#### 2.2.8 External App Integration
 - **Bank App Quick Link**: Each bank account card on dashboard displays clickable link icon to open the associated bank's mobile app or web banking portal